icopy-site/awesome-cn/docs/awesome/free-for-dev.md

 ## IaaS

+  * [4EVERLAND](https://www.4everland.org/) — Compatible with AWS S3 - APIs, interface operations, CLI, and other upload methods, upload and store files from the IPFS and Arweave networks in a safe, convenient, and efficient manner.
+Registered users can get 6 GB of IPFS storage and 300MB of Arweave storage for free.
+Any Arweave file uploads smaller than 150 KB are free.
   * [backblaze.com](https://www.backblaze.com/b2/) — Backblaze B2 cloud storage.
 Free 10 GB (Amazon S3-like) object storage for unlimited time
   * [filebase.com](https://filebase.com/) - S3 Compatible Object Storage Powered by Blockchain.
 5 GB free storage for an unlimited duration.
   * [Storj](https://storj.io/) — Decentralised Private Cloud Storage for Apps and Developers.
 The free plan provides 1 Project, 25 GB storage, and 25 GB monthly bandwidth.